waterhackweek/whw2020_firewater/README.md

 ### The Problem:

 Wildfire regimes are shifting in western North America as global temperatures rise and combine with the effects of historial fire suppression and increased bark beetle infestations.
-The wildfire is growing longer and more intense, with fire burning hotter and covering more land.
+The wildfire season is growing longer and more intense, with fire burning hotter and covering more land.
+The effects of local catastrophic wildfire on water quality and ecological changes in lakes, however, are poorly understood.
+In this project, we pursue the following questions using remote sensing data.

 * What is the impact on lake surface temperature after fire?
 * What are the timescales water quality shifts after a fire?

+With an initial focus on a single lake in northern California, our goal is to develop an analysis framework easily reporducible and applicable to other aquatic systems affected by fire.

 ### The Case Study: Clear Lake Reservoir, CA